jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 ![Screenshot from 2023-07-11 11-48-45](https://github.com/jckaizen/azure-ad-port/assets/57122203/baee25d8-0487-4a73-a298-d987038bc060)

-<p>You can also see a firewall blocking the IMCP.
+<p>You can also see a firewall blocking the IMCP (in actuality, it's a network security group).
 Ping the Ubuntu server perpetually <i>(ping x.x.x.x -t)</i> in the Windows VM.
 Then go to the network security group of the Ubuntu VM within Azure and under "Inbound security rules", create a rule to deny ICMP traffic.</p>

 ![Screenshot from 2023-07-11 11-50-13](https://github.com/jckaizen/azure-ad-port/assets/57122203/19d2293e-ffb1-4936-8551-bfe857a3ab13)